What are muscle cramps?

 - While standing about 2 ft (0.6 m) from a wall, lean forward against the wall.
 Keep the knee of the affected leg straight and the heel on the ground.
 Do this while you bend the knee of the other leg.
-See a picture of how to do this calf stretch.

 If you think a medicine is causing muscle cramps:

 - Before you take another dose, call the doctor who prescribed the medicine.
 The medicine may need to be stopped or changed, or the dose may need to be adjusted.

 - If you are taking any medicine not prescribed by a doctor, stop taking it.
 Talk to your doctor if you think you need to continue taking the medicine.